jyz523/Open-Source-Project/user's manual.md

    //you need to change the IP address or localhost into the one you are using redirect back to index.html//

 12.Click **index.html**
-   a.At line 91  <form action="http://IP address or localhost/Forget%20Password_feature.php">
+   a.At line 91 //form action="http://IP address or localhost/Forget%20Password_feature.php"//
    //you need to change the IP address or localhost into the one you are using redirect back to Forget_Password_feature.php//

 13.Download **back.jpg**